TheBigBookMan/grad-dip/Databases/Reading/Fundamentals of Database Systems by Elmasri-Navathe.md

 	- Move to a new table
 	- Third Normal FOrm- Every non-key atribute should depend on the key
 	- Boyce-Codd Normal Form- Every attribute in a table should depnd on the key
+		- If an attribute that is non-key can also identify a key attribute then that breaks the boyce-codd normal form and to solve it you break the relation into two relations- one where the non-key (but has dependency) is the PK and the attribute that was the key (was dependend) and that becomes a non-key attribute.
+The PK in that new relation is now the FK and PK in the other relation with another key attribute
+		- very rare to have this problem though
 - **Remove dependency**- decompose a relation to multiple relations so the partial/transitive dependencies dont exit anymore in the new formed tables

 ## Normalisation Process
 When normalising multiple user-views, focus on ONE user-view at a time and at the end combine the tables that have the same PK
+- If multiple user-view,s treat each one separately when making the normal form process.
+Look for tables that have the same primary key and combine them into one table by getting the tbale with the most information
 1. Identifying UNF
 	- **Unnormalised form**- all attributes in one relation that is in the user-view
 	- **Repeating group**- when an instance of a relation can be repeated within a single isntance of an entity (a order number and customer number can then represent multiple orders (item, quantity, date) so therefore the orders are the repeating group).
 They are represented by being in brackets in the UNF- ORDER(ORder#, Customer#, CustpomerName, CustomerAddress, (DateOrdered, ProductName, Quantity))